Starz’s new show, The Serpent Queen, tells the story of Catherine de Medici’s life and reign in 16th-century France. In the first season,...

 Some would say that Renoir had not quite understood the Zeitgeist of being an Impressionist (despite being a founding member).
-Some also say that it shows a lack of talent, seeing him instead as an artist in the shadow of Monet.
+Some also say that it shows a lack of talent, seeing him instead as an artist in the shadow of Claude Monet.
 I don’t think that this is true.
 Renoir’s style and approach were different from those of Monet, and so why should his paintings be the same?
 Human interaction is key for Renoir.
 His desire to place it at the center of his work narrowed his focus and therefore demanded a firmer technique.

 Worth less than the Pollock but more than the Coolidge, of the paintings in The Accountant, the Renoir is worth somewhere in the region of $70 million.
 To understand its value as part of the plot a little background is necessary.

 Wolff was the reason for the family’s abandonment by their mother.
 She was unable to accept his autism, finding that his behavior too challenging.
 It fell to the father to bring up a young family.
-He taught both his sons, but taught Wolff in particular how to navigate through a life that would inevitably be more difficult.
+He taught both his sons, but Christian in particular, how to navigate through a life that would inevitably be more difficult.
 In this regard he was successful.
 In the film we see that Wolff has specific coping mechanisms that enable him to engage successfully with the real world.
 This is how he survives whatever life may throw at him.

 So why choose the Renoir?
 This painting depicts a scene of a mother and child, bathed in the sunshine of summer.
 Why not choose a painting of a male figure instead?
 Especially if it’s going to hang just outside his weapons room?
 Its incongruity is important.
 Throughout the film Wolff is at odds with his surroundings.
 Details like this painting cast against the brutality of a room full of guns serve to highlight this further.

 The mother in the painting is the epitome of the feminine ideal of the time.
 She is soft, relaxed, and happy.
-She reposes on a hillside in a gentle palette of pale colors: whites, blues, greys, and pinks.
+She reposes on a hillside in a gentle palette of pale colors: whites, blues, grays, and pinks.
 Everything about her is womanly, delicate, graceful, and demure.
 Her child on the other hand is wandering off behind her, as toddlers do.
 Is she aware of this?
 Her eyes look away rather than out to meet the artist’s gaze.
 Is this a moment of daydreaming on a hot day, or does her subtle smile suggest that she is listening intently for the sound of her adventuring child?